 Ingredients

-You'll only need a few simple ingredients to make low-carb nachos.
+You'll only need a few simple ingredients to make these nachos.
 The exact measurements are included in the recipe card below.
 Here's an overview of what you'll need:

-Spices: I use chili powder, garlic powder, onion powder, ground cumin, and cayenne pepper.
-Make sure they are fresh!
-A stale spice can easily ruin a dish.
+I season the ground beef with kosher salt, black pepper, chili powder, garlic powder, onion powder, ground cumin, and cayenne pepper.

 Instructions

-First, you cook the ground beef until no longer raw.
+First, you cook the ground beef until it's no longer raw.
 Drain, then mix in the spices.

-Next, you spread the pork rinds in a greased baking dish.
-Top with the ground beef, then the cheese, and finally the jalapeños.
+Spread the pork rinds in a greased baking dish.
+Top them with the cooked ground beef, cheese, and jalapeños.

-Bake briefly to melt the cheese, about 5 minutes at 400°F. Serve the dish with sour cream, guacamole, and salsa.
+Bake briefly to melt the cheese, for about 5 minutes at 400°F. Serve with sour cream, guacamole, and salsa.

-It's best to use large puffy pork rinds in this recipe.
-Make sure to use pork rinds and not pork crackling.
+It's best to use large, puffy pork rinds in this recipe.
+And please use pork rinds and not pork crackling.
 You want large, puffy pieces for scooping out the meat and cheese.
-I like El Mexicano Chicharrones, which I get on Amazon.

 The original dish is simply tortilla chips topped with melted cheese.
-It originates in Mexico and is served as a snack.
-Variations like mine, which include ground beef, are often served as a main course.
+It originates in Mexico and is served as an appetizer or a snack.
+Variations like mine, which include ground beef, are sometimes served as a main course.

 Pork rinds work beautifully as a replacement.
-They're crunchy, savory, and make the perfect vehicles for scooping up the beef mixture.
+They're crunchy and savory and make the perfect vehicle for scooping up the beef mixture, as shown in the photo below.

 These nachos are obviously a great appetizer or party snack.
 But I often serve them as our main course at dinner.
 The kids love it, and so do we!
 As a main course, this recipe feeds four.
 As an appetizer, it can easily feed eight people.

-You can keep leftovers of the meat mixture for 3-4 days in the fridge, in an airtight container.
-But I don't recommend trying to keep leftovers of the whole dish.
+You can keep the meat mixture for 3-4 days in an airtight container in the fridge and reheat it in the microwave.
+I don't recommend trying to keep leftovers of the whole dish.
 The pork rinds will become soggy.

 Recipe Card